wujiang1900/web-app-demo-spring/README.md

 * MongoDB for persistence.
 * Spring Data hooks up MongoDB.

+* Spring boot was used during project development and build/deply stage.

 ## Getting Started
 Make sure that you have MongoDB (running on the default port 27017) installed on your computer.
 You also need bower and maven to build the war file.